chrisweb/rehype-github-alerts/README.md

 - `supportLegacy` (`boolean`, default: true)
 - `build` (`DefaultBuildType`)

+## about "soft line breaks" support

+as noted in the readme of the [remark-breaks](https://github.com/remarkjs/remark-breaks) package:

+> remark-breaks turns enters into `<br>`s
+> GitHub does this in a few places (comments, issues, PRs, and releases)

+this is why the **rehype-github-alerts** plugin doesn't turn soft line breaks into hard line breaks out of the box

+so if you want to mimick githubs way of handling soft line breaks, then I recommend you install the [remark-breaks plugin](https://github.com/remarkjs/remark-breaks) alongside rehype-github-alerts

 ### types

 If you use typescript and intend to edit the options, for example to create custom alerts, then you may want to use the types provided by this library: